 Performance Testing with LoadView using The EveryStep Web Recorder

-The EveryStep Web Recorder provides a screen recorder option while you’re browsing and helps you simulate the client side interactions with websites and applications.
-It supports over 40 desktop and mobile browsers, as well technologies used to create interactive content, such as Flash, HTML5, Java, PHP, Ruby, Silverlight, and more.
-We can record every step of our web transaction and replay our scripts in real browsers.
-It can help to test critical user paths and actions to uncover bottleneck and performance issues.
+The EveryStep Web Recorder provides a screen recorder option while you are browsing and helps you simulate the client-side interactions with websites and applications.
+It supports over 40 desktop and mobile browsers, in addition to frameworks and technologies that are used to create dynamic web applications, such as HTML5, Java, Ruby, React, Vue, Angular, and Knockout, just to name a few.
+Essentially, if it renders in a browser, the EveryStep Web Recorder can be utilized to create a script.
+We can record each step of our web transaction by simply navigating through our application as a user would do and then replay those scripts in real browsers.
+Finally, we can take that script and test the steps and scenarios we just recorded under load to get a better idea of performance under various workloads.

-Open LoadView testing homepage.
-You may need to click on Create a New Load Test.
-Otherwise, we would see multiple types of tests available via LoadView like Web Applications, Websites, APIs, Streaming Media, etc. For our use case, we’re going to select the Web Application option to start recording the user’s journey.
+Open the LoadView testing homepage.
+You will see multiple types of load test options that are available as shown in the image below.
+For our use case, we are going to select the Web Application option to start recording the user’s journey.

 We would get an option to Record New Script.
 Please enter website URL, browser type and user device type for the application we want our stress test to run and record our test case.
 Please click the Record Now button after adding details.